Strategic Brief, Decision-Layer Architecture for Agentic AI

 Architecture: Knowledge graph, context graph, decision graph.

-Exemplars: Cherre Core, Cherre Alpha, Lumina, agentic platforms still forming.
-The substrate serves the agent.
+Exemplars: Cherre's CONNECT, CORE (Luna · Meridian), and ALPHA (ATLAS · Agent STUDIO); RealPage's Lumina; agentic platforms still forming.
+The foundation serves the agent: reason against, decide from, act through.
 RealPage operates at Era One and reaches into Era Two.
-The acquisition consolidates Era One leadership with Era Three architecture.
+The combined entity consolidates Era One leadership with Era Three architecture.

 The AI agent is not the next user.
 The agent is a different kind of consumer.
 It does not read reports; it reads data directly.
 It does not infer context from the conversation in the room; the context has to live in the architecture.
 It does not remember what was decided last quarter; the memory has to be queryable.
 Era Three software is what real assets architecture looks like when the consumer is the agent.